absmach/magistrala-docs/docs/dashboards/maps.md

 - **Multiple Messages Route**: As more messages are received, the route will appear longer, showing the movement or changes in location over time.

-### Edit a Route Map
+### Edit the Route Map

-To edit the Route Map, click the **Pencil Icon** at the top-right corner of the map widget.
+To edit the Route Map, click the `pencil` icon at the top-right corner of the map widget.
 This will open the Update Route Map dialog, where users can adjust the data sources, time window, and other settings.

-1. **Add or Delete Data Sources**: Add additional channels or clients to the map, or remove existing ones by clicking `Add Source` or the `Trash Icon`, respectively.
+1. **Add or Delete Data Sources**: Add additional channels or clients to the map, or remove existing ones by clicking `Add Source` or the `trash` icon, respectively.
 2. **Modify Settings**: Update the **Latitude Key**, **Longitude Key**, and **Title**.
 You can also adjust the **Update Interval** or change the **Route Line Width** to better reflect the data being displayed.

 Changes to the map can be made by updating the data or settings and clicking Update to apply them.